 Alexander Rieck brings vital knowledge of innovations in the fields of working environments and building processes of the future.
 Tobias Wallisser researches and teaches cutting edge, digital planning technologies as Professor of Digital Design at the Academy of Arts in Stuttgart.
 Chris Bosse bases his work on the computerised study of organic structures and resulting spatial conceptions.

-LAVA was the 2016 Laureate European Centre for Architecture Art Design and Urban Studies and The Chicago Athenaeum: Museum of Architecture and Design.
+LAVA was the 2016 European Architecture Laureate awarded by the Centre for Architecture Art Design and Urban Studies and The Chicago Athenaeum: Museum of Architecture and Design.